branai/forced-decoding/README.md

 # forced-decoding
-This repository contains
+This repository contains<br>
-A) the files needed to perform forced decoding given a piece of audio and the "ground truth" to be obtained from the decoding.
+A) the files needed to perform forced decoding given a piece of audio and the "ground truth" to be obtained from the decoding.<br>
 B) the files needed to turn this into an API.

 Disclaimer: All of the API work here is very primitive and should only be